SoftwareHeritage/swh-mirror/README.md

-When you modify a configuration file exposed to docker services via the `docker config` system, you need to destroy the old config before being able to recreate them (docker is currenlty not capable of updating an existing config.
+When you modify a configuration file exposed to docker services via the `docker config` system, you need to destroy the old config before being able to recreate them (docker is currently not capable of updating an existing config.
 Unfortunately that also means you need to recreate every docker container using this config.